CogStack/CogStack-Pipeline/docs/examples/index.md

 - annotation extraction using [GATE](https://gate.ac.uk/) suite,
 - generating output documents in JSON format and storing them in ElasticSearch sink.

-The example is based on [Example 4](#example-4), which uses Apache Tika to extract text from PDF documents and on [Example 9](#example-9) which uses simple GATE NLP application to annotate drugs and active ingredients in medical text.
+The example is based on [Example 4](#example-4), which uses Apache Tika to extract text from PDF documents and on [Example 8](#example-8) which uses simple GATE NLP application to annotate drugs and active ingredients in medical text.

 [//]: # "<span style='color:red'> NOTE: </span>"
 **Note: For the moment, the example application is based on the GATE version < 8.5.
 The GATE in version >= 8.5 introduced a significant change in resources handling and as CogStack uses the previous version of GATE library it needs to be updated in the upcoming release.**

-[//]: # "<span style='color:red'> NOTE: </span>"
-**Note: For the moment, the CogStack Docker image used in this example is `cogstacksystems/cogstack-pipeline-gate:dev-latest`.
-This image are build from the `dev` branch.
-However, once the development branch will be merged to `master` the image name will be updated.**

 ## Properties file

-The *properties* file used in this example is based on both [Example 4](#example-4) and [Example 9](#example-9).
+The *properties* file used in this example is based on both [Example 4](#example-4) and [Example 8](#example-8).
 The Spring active profiles used are both `tika` and `gate`.
 However, the most important bit is to specify how the document text is passed from Tika processor to GATE document processor:
 ```properties
 ## TIKA CONFIGURATION
 ##